Who Was Ida B. Wells? cover art

 Buy Now for ₹351.00

-The story of how a girl born into slavery became an early leader in the civil rights movement and the most famous black female journalist in 19th-century America.
+The story of how a girl born into slavery became an early leader in the civil rights movement and the most famous Black female journalist in nineteenth-century America.